 Apply to the Anesthesiologist Assistant Program

 Pre-requisite courses should be completed with a B- or better.
 Survey courses are not accepted.
-Prerequisite courses for the IU School of Medicine Anesthesiologist Assistant program: Biochemistry (1 semester), Biology with Lab* (2 semesters), Human Anatomy (1 semester), Human Physiology (1 semester) or a one-semester combined Anatomy and Physiology course, Chemistry with Lab (2 semesters), Organic Chemistry with Lab (2 semesters), Physics with Lab (2 semesters), Calculus (1 semester, Statistics** (1 semester), Writing/College English (1 semester).
+Prerequisite courses for the IU School of Medicine Anesthesiologist Assistant program: Biochemistry (1 semester), Biology with Lab* (2 semesters), Human Anatomy (1 semester), Human Physiology (1 semester) or a two-semester combined Anatomy and Physiology course, Chemistry with Lab (2 semesters), Organic Chemistry with Lab (2 semesters), Physics with Lab (2 semesters), Calculus (1 semester, Statistics** (1 semester), Writing/College English (1 semester).
 For questions regarding appropriate alternative coursework, contact the MSA program.

 *A Microbiology, Cell and Molecular Biology course may be substituted for the Biology with Lab requirement.

 **Introductory and 100-level courses will not fulfill this requirement.

 The Anesthesiologist Assistant Program uses a semester system; however, the university does accept quarter credit hours.
 Quarter credit hours are worth 2/3 of one semester-hour.
 (One semester is approximately 4-5 quarter-hours, and two semesters is nine quarter-hours.)
 Quarter credit hours may be rounded to the nearest whole number at the discretion of the admissions committee with consideration given to the course work and grade earned.

 Three submissions from individuals who are familiar with the applicant’s suitability for graduate study leading into a career in anesthesia clinical practice are required for program admission.
 At least two of the letters must be from individuals who can attest to the applicant’s academic abilities.